BorrelliConvex/design/cad/020_tokenomics/README.md

 The Network MUST divide the total initial supply of Convex Coins into two quantities:

-- 75% for Coin Purchasers via the Release Curve
+- 75% for Coin Purchasers via the Release Curve.
-- 25% for the Convex Foundation's reserve
+- 25% for the Convex Foundation's reserve.

 ### Release Curve